SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout Spain.

+Here is how this works in practice.
 Marine and wildlife filming in Spain spans the Mediterranean Sea, the Atlantic Ocean, the Bay of Biscay, the Pyrenees, the Picos de Europa and the Canary Islands.
 Productions can capture the recovering Iberian lynx in Doñana National Park, Spanish imperial eagles in Extremadura, brown bears in the Cantabrian Mountains of Asturias, and large flamingo flocks in the Ebro Delta.
-The Strait of Gibraltar and the Canary Islands are world-class cetacean filming locations.
+The Strait of Gibraltar and the Canary Islands are top-tier cetacean filming locations.

-We work with experienced Spanish wildlife cinematographers and coordinate permits through the Spain Film Commission, regional film commissions including Andalucía and Catalonia, and Salvamento Marítimo for maritime work.
+Here is the short of it.
+We work with skilled Spanish wildlife cinematographers and set up permits through the Spain Film Commission, regional film commissions including Andalucía and Catalonia, and Salvamento Marítimo for maritime work.
 Our team handles vessel charters along the Costa Brava, Costa del Sol, the Basque Coast and the Canary Islands, dive operators in the Mediterranean and Atlantic, and access to Doñana, Picos de Europa and other major reserves.

 Capabilities